 Ease Yourself Into Running After A Rest Period

 It's possible that you can continue to run, but you'll need to reduce the distance and frequency of your workouts.
 In addition, you should reduce your running effort by around 50%.

 Change The Surface You Run or Jog On

 Hills, uneven surfaces, and hard surfaces, such as cement, should all be avoided.
 Treadmill running may be a safe option if you have access to one.

 Low-impact exercises like swimming, pool running, or biking may also assist until your pain goes away.

 Top 6 Best Running Shoes For

-The Bondi 7 is the most cushioned HOKA road shoe and provides a smooth, balanced ride.
+With their thick and wide soles, the Bondi 7 is the most cushioned HOKA road shoe and provides a smooth, balanced ride.
 The Bondi 7 has the same full EVA midsole, breathable mesh upper, and trademark Meta-Rocker technology as its predecessor.
 Ultra-soft memory foam fits a wide variety of ankles, cushioning the Achilles in comfort.
 Bondi 7 will take you far.

 The Hoka One One® Gaviota 3 over-delivers on plushness, with two additional millimeters of foam than its predecessor.
 This versatile road shoe offers a balanced ride over any distance.
 Engineered mesh delivers breathable comfort.
 Also, late-stage balanced Meta-Rocker geometry creates a unique fulcrum effect that encourages a smoother transition from heel-strike through toe-off.